Mordal: Automated Pretrained Model Selection for Vision Language Models

 \section{Mordal Design}

 This section details the core components of \name's design.
-The exhaustive search is expensive because it (1) needs to evaluate every candidate (large search space), and (2) needs to train each candidate with a full dataset to see its performance (high evaluation cost). \name reduces search space by clustering the candidates based on their similarity and by introducing a two-step inter- and intra-cluster evaluation (\S\ref{sec:clustering}), and reduces evaluation cost of each candidate with an early stopping mechanism and observational scaling laws (\S\ref{sec:prediction}).
+The exhaustive search is expensive because it (1) needs to evaluate every candidate (large search space), and (2) needs to train each candidate with a full dataset to see its performance (high evaluation cost). \name reduces search space by clustering the candidates based on their similarity and by introducing a two-step inter- and intra-cluster evaluation (\S\ref{sec:clustering}), and reduces evaluation cost of each candidate with early stopping and scaling prediction (\S\ref{sec:prediction}).